84-86 Merton Road,

 It was finally renamed ABC 1 & 2 in 1985 and then Cannon 1 & 2 in 1986, but to Watfordians it was always the Empire Cinema.

-It closed in the mid-1990’s after multiplexes arrived in town and has now been converted to a Muslim Community Centre, the facade has notably been restored to the original appearance.
+It closed in the mid-1990’s after multiplexes arrived in town and was converted to a Muslim Community Centre, the facade has notably been restored to the original appearance.
+By 2019 the foyer was in use as a barbers' shop.